torrescristian/solidity-course-final-project/README.md

 # Personal notes

 ## Improvements

-- [x] Add more getters
-- [x] Set the initial data to amount 0 and the address the beneficiary
 - [x] Add a validation that forbids the withdrawal to the current highest (don't set the balance until there is a new highest)
 - [x] endAuction only should be call by the beneficiary
 - [x] Add no re-entrancy modifier